phonenumbers

 • Technological Advancements: The rise of fax machines, pagers, and early internet dial-up connections also contributed to the demand for additional numbering space.

 Over the years, the 361 area code has undergone minimal changes compared to some areas that have experienced multiple splits or overlays.
-For historical records and guidelines on area code evolutions, refer to the FCC consumer guides for detailed insights into telephone numbering policy on a national scale.
+For historical records and guidelines on area code evolutions, refer to the FCC website for detailed insights into telephone numbering policy on a national scale.

 How Many People Use the 361 Area Code?

-The 361 area code covers a wide geographic region with an estimated population in the range of several hundred thousand to over a million.
-Precise numbers vary depending on population shifts, seasonal visitor influx, and business expansions.
+The 361 area code covers a wide geographic region and is estimated to be used by several hundred thousand people.
 Local authorities such as the Public Utility Commission of Texas monitor area code usage and anticipate future demand through demographic and economic data analysis.

 Is the 361 Area Code Toll-Free?